Want to listen to what does a veggie burger taste like? You can also download the audio version from the Eating Enlightenment website here.

 For years I ate vegetarian food only, no meat.

 But I wasn’t a healthy vegetarian.
 I let vegetarianism get to my ego.
 Because vegetarian doesn’t automatically mean you’re healthy.
 For me, I got anemia and only weighed 125 lbs.
 I wasn’t getting enough iron in my blood, and I was always fatigued.
+While I never purged or threw up, I definitely had binge eating tendencies.

 So I started eating meat again for health reasons.
 My weight normalized and my energy improved.
 In the following years I have continued to eat meat…